HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 Compared to 2021, where raw canonical usage was 57.7% and rendered canonical usage was 58.4%, in 2022 there was some growth, with raw canonical usage reaching 59.4% and rendered canonical usage rising to 60.4%.
 This correlates with the growth in overall canonical use.

 ## Page experience

+In this section of the chapter, we're looking at different elements of page experience and how this has evolved since the 2021 Web Almanac.

 ### HTTPS